magenta-cuda/bb-gallery/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3 =
+* The gallery view and the dense view now support displaying a full viewport overlay of a selected image

 = 1.2.1 =
 * implement CSS object-fit in JavaScript for Microsoft Edge which does not have the CSS object-fit